calebjmatthews/endless-desert/concept.md

   [X] Field note research costs to use large quantities of other resources [X] Dish-specific subcategory
-  [X] Conversation doesn't correctly check for dishes [ ] Swap Lentil Farming and Reed Cultivation difficulties [ ] Increase difficulty of Field Notes-locked upgrades [ ] Mussels in Fishing Pond
+  [X] Conversation doesn't correctly check for dishes [X] Add animation to conversations
+  [X] Swap Lentil Farming and Reed Cultivation difficulties [ ] Water at top of resource list
+  [ ] Mussels in Fishing Pond
   [ ] Brine trade good
+  [ ] Reedcloth resource type
-  [ ] Increase # of traders research
+  [ ] Glassware to use cloth subcategory as an ingredient [ ] Increase # of traders research
-  [ ] Conjecture research
-  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Tag and subcategory specificities have a worse rate of return [ ] Reedcloth resource type
+  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Tag and subcategory specificities have a worse rate of return [ ] Conjecture research
-  [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader
+  [ ] Increase difficulty of Field Notes-locked upgrades [ ] Storing an occupied house kicks out the leader
   [ ] Upgrading house and changing leader equipment recalc rates [ ] Mysticism research